Authored by the expert who managed and guided the team behind the Cameroon Property Pack

 Do I have to declare the property to the IRS from Cameroon?

-Owning foreign real estate in Cameroon by itself is not a standalone IRS reporting requirement, but you must report any rental income you earn from the property on your US tax return because the United States taxes its citizens on worldwide income regardless of where it is earned.
+Owning residential property in Cameroon does not by itself trigger a standalone IRS reporting form, but you are required to report any rental income on your US federal tax return because the US taxes its citizens on worldwide income regardless of where the property is located.

 Will I pay tax twice in the US and Cameroon in 2026?